Liover Peguero Player Props: Pirates vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have a 4.03 team ERA that ranks 12th across all league pitching staffs.
+- The Phillies have a 4.04 team ERA that ranks 12th among all MLB pitching staffs.

-- The Phillies give up the seventh-fewest home runs in baseball (112 total, 1.1 per game).
+- Phillies pitchers combine to surrender 113 home runs (1.1 per game), the sixth-fewest in baseball.

-- Nola (9-6) is going for his 10th victory when he takes the mound for the Phillies in his 22nd start of the season.
-He has a 4.25 ERA in 133 1/3 innings pitched, with 133 strikeouts.
+- Sanchez gets the start for the Phillies, his ninth of the season.
+He is 0-3 with a 2.98 ERA and 38 strikeouts in 42 1/3 innings pitched.

-- His most recent time out came on Sunday against the Cleveland Guardians, when the righty tossed seven innings, surrendering three earned runs while allowing six hits.
+- His most recent time out was on Monday against the Baltimore Orioles, when the left-hander tossed seven innings, surrendering two earned runs while allowing four hits.

+- The 26-year-old has amassed an ERA of 2.98, with 8.1 strikeouts per nine innings, in eight games this season.
+Opponents are hitting .219 against him.

 © 2023 Data Skrive.
 All rights reserved.